Monday, 31 January 2022

 Ewan impressed us with his vivid yellow trousers on our last ski holiday in Arabba three years ago and this year he amazed us by wearing even brighter yellow trousers!
 Ewan’s trousers aren’t the only radiant thing on this holiday however.
 We have been blessed with plenty of snow and beautiful sunshine; conditions are excellent for skiing.

-After skiing around for a couple of hours I made my way back to the hotel which is very well situated just below the piste.
+After skiing around for a couple of hours I made my way back to our hotel, the Bellevue, which is superb and very well situated, just below the piste.
+The manager is the friendly Herr Wolf, which of course reminded us of "What's the Time, Mr Wolf?" the well known children's book.
 It only takes five minutes to walk up to the slope in the morning and you can ski right back to the ski store.
 I had only been back in the room for about half an hour when I got a phone call from James to say that he and Heather and Ewan had just arrived back.
 We walked the short distance into the village and sat in the sunshine outside the gorgeous Hotel Arlberg for a late lunch.
 I had caramelised apple kaiserschmarren which was absolutely melt-in-the-mouth.
 When the sun set behind the mountain it got cold very quickly and we went for a browse around the shops before returning to the Hotel Bellevue to relax before an excellent five course dinner followed by drinks.

 Feeling relaxed